eScada-Solutions/eScada-HMI/README.md

 - A very cheap and powerful set of entirely configurable HMI development tools available for a wide range of applications.

 # About
-<p align="center">🙂</p>
 First of all, welcome to this site, and thank you for taking time to read this text.<br>
-You are wondering why another SCADA with so many available choices 🙂
+You are wondering why another SCADA with so many available choices

 Developing HMI solutions, often we have noticed that the cost for purchasing the run-time and development licenses was even more than the cost related to development time.<br>
 Another important thing we have noticed is that normally to reach the goal, you need to use few functions compared to the many features at your disposition.<br>